yash-raj10/DeCollab1.0/client/BLOCKCHAIN_INTEGRATION.md

 // User flow:
 1. User opens document page
 2. Clicks "Connect" to connect wallet
-3. Wallet switches to Rootstock testnet
+3. Wallet switches to Hedera testnet
 4. User writes content and clicks "Save"
 5. Content stored in Supabase, metadata on blockchain
 6. User clicks "My Docs" to see their documents